 We’re all familiar with the famous phrase “life, liberty, and the pursuit of happiness.”
 But did you know those words were originally written in one of the most celebrated documents in modern history—the U.S. Declaration of Independence?
 When the representatives of the Thirteen Colonies signed the “Unanimous Declaration of the Thirteen United States of America” on July 4, 1776, they knew Independence Day would become the most memorable date in American history.
 So dust off your grill, light your fireworks, and prepare to sing the national anthem, because it’s the Fourth of July!

-Why We Love Independence Day
+Why Independence Day is Important

 A. It just might be the most delicious day of the year

 There are few days of the year that offer as many delicious foods at once as the Fourth of July.
 Steak?
 Check.
 Chicken wings?
 Yep.
 Fresh strawberry pie?
 Absolutely.
 Macaroni & cheese?
 You got it.
 No matter what your craving, it's sure to be available in America-sized helpings on Independence Day.

 B. It gives us the chance to be a kid again

 Admit it—the Fourth of July makes you feel giddy.
 Maybe it's the parades, maybe it's the BBQ, or maybe... it's the fireworks.
 This is the one day of the year you can thrown down money on stockpiles of fireworks, then gleefully burn them in your backyard to the sounds of children laughing, dogs barking, and patriotic music playing.

 C. You can wear whatever you want... as long as it's red, white, and blue